tommyettinger/colorful-gdx/README.md

 than the original color if lightness is greater than 0.5), while lowering it will make colors darker.
 Contrast affects how rapidly the lightness in input colors changes, so when contrast is high, even slightly different mid-range colors will have stark lightness differences, while when contrast is low, most lightness will be in the mid-range.

+### colorful vs. colorful-pure

+Starting with version 0.4.0, there are two similar, but not identical, sub-projects in this repo: colorful, which will probably be used more frequently, and colorful-pure, which is more specialized.
+You want colorful if you already depend on libGDX (currently on version 1.9.12 or higher); it has the useful `ColorfulBatch` and `ColorfulSprite` classes, and can convert to and from libGDX `Color` objects.
+If you have a server project, or some other kind of project that doesn't have a dependency on libGDX, then you might want colorful-pure instead.
+Instead of libGDX, colorful-pure depends on [jdkgdxds](https://github.com/tommyettinger/jdkgdxds) for its primitive-backed data structures, and needs Java 8 or higher (colorful needs Java 7 or higher).
+Both colorful and colorful-pure produce compatible packed float colors when they use the same color space, and even though their `Palette` classes use different data structures, the colors in those palettes are the same.

 ## Samples